Welcome to the School of Abbasid Studies!

 Dialogue

 The School holds biennial meetings hosted by the Universities of its directors or one of its members.
-Since 1992, fourteen conferences have been held at the universities of Cambridge, Leuven, St Andrews, Exeter, Istanbul, and Leiden.
-The most recent conference was held at Yale University (USA) in July 2018.
+Since 1992, sixteen conferences have been held at the universities of Cambridge, Leuven, St Andrews, Exeter, Istanbul, Leiden, Yale, Oxford, and Venice.

 Latest news